 This step is non-negotiable.
 Before you start deleting, moving, or renaming files, you absolutely must create a backup of everything you just gathered.
 This protects your memories from accidental deletion or file corruption.
 Keep in mind that a cloud service that "syncs" your files, like iCloud Photos, isn't a true backup.
 If you delete a photo from your phone, it often gets deleted from the cloud, too.
 A true backup is a separate, untouched copy.
 The easiest way to do this is to copy your entire "staging area" folder onto an external hard drive.
 This gives you a safety net, so you can organize with confidence, knowing the originals are safe.
 It's the same reason people use a photo transfer service—to create a secure digital backup of physical prints.

-How to Build Your Digital Photo System
+How to Create a Photo Organization System That Lasts

 Now that you have all your photos in one place, it’s time to create a system that makes sense for you.
 Think of this as building a personal library for your memories.
 The goal isn’t to find one “perfect” method, but to create a simple, reliable framework that you can actually stick with.
 A good system has a few core parts: a logical folder structure, consistent file names, and helpful tags.
 When these elements work together, you can find any photo you’re looking for in seconds.